SollyBunny/teeworlds_client_identification/README.md

 1. After connecting to a server, send a init request
 2. When a client joins, set a 3s timer (if another joins reset it)
-3. Once the timer finishes or 30s with no timer send a changes request with your token
+3. Once the timer finishes or 30s with no timer send a update request with your token
 4. If any relevant data changes, set a 5s timer (resetting if more changes)
 5. Once the timer finishes send a data request with your token
+6. On a name change, reset all timers and send another init request

 Whilst browsing servers you can send init requests with neither user or data